 Several types of financial aid are available to A-B Tech students.
 The most common types of financial aid are grants, scholarships, work-study, and federal Direct Loans.
 These funds are provided by the federal and state government, and by A-B Tech through institutional resources.
-Click the links below to learn about the different types of financial aid.
+Navigate to the links below to learn about the different types of financial aid.

 1. Enroll at A-B Tech